 Also, if you have some exhibition space, invite a local collector or postcard society to showcase their postcards.
 Perhaps they can help make a display with their favorite postcards, or tell a story of your town through these postcards!

 If you have postcards in your collections, the World Postcard Day is the perfect day to showcase them!
 Make a commemorative display, or, if it’s safe to do so, organize a tour or workshop around the theme.

 Spread the word

 Help us spread the word about the World Postcard Day!
 Tell your friends, family, colleagues — everyone is invited to join.
 Even better, consider telling them on a postcard, so they know immediately why receiving postcards is great.

 Would you like to use the logo of the event?
 Good news, you can!
 The World Postcard Day Logo is available under the CC BY-NC-ND 4.0 license.
 This means you are free to copy and redistribute it in any medium or format, as long as you don't change it and include an attribution to "worldpostcardday.com".
 Also, we really really would love to know how you are using it and/or how you are spreading the word about the event.
 If you do it, please drop us a quick line about it or shared it on social media with #WorldPostcardDay.

-Please keep in mind that this license does not cover commercial use or to make derivative works.
+Please keep in mind that this license does not cover commercial use or making derivative works.
 For those, please reach out to us first.World Postcard Day Logo